lightning/bolts/01-messaging.md

 ### Rationale

-The standard endian of `SHA2` and the encoding of bitcoin public keys are big endian, thus it would be unusual to use a different endian for other fields.
+The standard endian of `SHA2` and the encoding of Bitcoin public keys are big endian, thus it would be unusual to use a different endian for other fields.